hpatches/hpatches-benchmark/benchmarks/classification/README.md

 patch_a,patch_b,label
 ```

 where `patch_a` and `patch_b` are patch identifiers and `label` is the corresponding pair label (0 for a negative pair and 1 for a positive pair).
 In the example above, all the labels are 1 because the list contains only positive pairs.

-> **TODO**: add a pointer to the patch id format.
+The format of the patch-images of the patch-image and patch identifiers is discussed [here](../../README.md#reading-patches).

 ## Entering the benchmarks